1st Lancashire Engineers: Postwar

 The former second-line 59th Divisional Signals also reformed in Liverpool, in 1947, as 59 Mixed Signal Regiment ('Mixed' indicating that members of the Women's Royal Army Corps were integrated into the unit).
 When the TA was reduced to the Territorial and Army Volunteer Reserve (TAVR) in 1967, the regiment became 59 (West Lancashire) Signal Squadron in 33 (Lancashire and Cheshire) Signal Regiment based at Huyton (which also included 42 Signal Squadron from the former 42 (Lancashire) Signal Rgt).

 At the same time, a new 55 (Thames and Mersey) Squadron was formed in TAVR I (the 'ever-ready' portion of the reserves).
-It consisted of HQ at Liverpool, an Airhead Troop at Chelsea, London, and a Port Troop at Cardiff.
+It consisted of a HQ at Liverpool, an Airhead Troop at Chelsea, London, and a Port Troop at Cardiff.
 The London troop left in 1970, when the squadron was renamed 55 (West Lancashire) Signal Squadron.
 A radio relay troop at Liverpool joined in 1972 and the Cardiff troop left in 1983.
 The squadron operated in the logistic support role until it was disbanded in February 1999.

 On 16 February 1999, the titles of 33 (L&C) Signal Regiment's squadrons were changed, 59 becoming 59 (City of Liverpool) Signal Squadron and HQ Squadron becoming 55 (Merseyside) HQ Squadron.
 33 (L&C) Signal Regiment was reduced to a single squadron after the 2009 Defence Review.